Carpal Tunnel Syndrome (cont.)

 As the disease progresses, patients can develop a burning sensation, and/or cramping and weakness of the hand.
 Decreased grip strength can lead to frequent dropping of objects from the hand.
 Occasionally, sharp shooting pains can be felt in the forearm.
 Chronic carpal tunnel syndrome can also lead to wasting (atrophy) of the hand muscles, particularly those near the base of the thumb in the palm of the hand.

 The diagnosis is strongly suggested when a nerve conduction velocity test is abnormal.
 This test involves measuring the rate of speed of electrical impulses as they travel down a nerve.
 In carpal tunnel syndrome, the impulse slows as it crosses through the carpal tunnel.
-A test of muscles of the extremity, electromyogram (EMG), is sometimes performed to exclude or detect other conditions that might mimic carpal tunnel syndrome.
+A test of muscles of the extremity, electromyogram (EMG), is sometimes performed with the nerve conduction velocity test to exclude or detect other conditions that might mimic carpal tunnel syndrome.

 Blood tests may be performed to identify medical conditions associated with carpal tunnel syndrome.
 These tests include thyroid hormone levels, complete blood counts, and blood sugar and protein analysis.
 X-ray tests of the wrist and hand might also be helpful to identify abnormalities of the bones and joints of the wrist.